 - Advanced IRB ('A-IRB'): the bank uses its own estimates of probability of default (PD), loss given default (LGD) and credit conversion factor to model a given risk exposure. - Foundation IRB: the bank applies its own PD as for Advanced, but it uses standard parameters for the LGD and the credit conversion factor.
 The Foundation IRB approach is specifically designed for wholesale credit exposures.
-Hence retail, equity, securitisation positions and non-credit obligations asset exposures are treated under Standardised or A-IRB.
+Hence retail, equity, securitisation positions and non-credit obligations asset exposures are treated under standardised or A-IRB.

-'Investment Bank' Consists of origination led and returns focused markets and banking business.
+'Investment Bank' The Group's investment bank which consists of origination led and returns focused markets and banking business which forms part of the Corporate and Investment Banking segment of Barclays Corporate & International.

-'Investment Banking Fees' In the context of Investment Bank Analysis of Total Income, fees generated from origination activity businesses - including financial advisory, Debt and Equity underwriting.
+'Investment Banking Fees' In the context of Investment Bank Analysis of Total Income, fees generated from origination activity businesses - including financial advisory, debt and equity underwriting.